Jet off to any blogging conference, and you’ll see the same thing:

 Will be real.

-(Psst!
-Enrollment is opening soon for the Blog Smarter program, and it only happens twice a year.
+open CLOSED for the Blog Smarter program.
 It’s your one-way ticket to ditching the blogging Rat Race for good…and stepping up as a smart entrepreneur and CEO of your brand.
 Visit the Blog Smarter site and sign up to get the first word when doors reopen.)